 The ancient Egyptians used it for treating fevers, dysentery and bloody wounds.
 For generations in Africa, Baobab is often given as a calming agent for those with a fever, but is also used to combat diarrhea, dysentery, small pox, and measles*.
 Pregnant women in The Gambia use it as an important source of calcium.
 In addition, the herding people in Africa used the citric and tartaric acids of the pulp as milk curdling agents.
 A cool drink can be made out of the pulp which makes for a refreshing break.
 This lemonade type drink is consumed by both the healthy and the sick.
 Cosmetic products are also made from the pulp and leaf extracts.

 Products derived from parts of the tree include dried leaves, which are rich in carotene, calcium and mucilage.
 The bark and leaves are also used in the treatment of fever and are reported to have anti-inflammatory properties*.
 The seed is pulped and applied externally, especially for cosmetic use.

-powbab® Baobab is Certified Socially Responsible and is Fair Trade by the well-respected IMO in Switzerland.
-Our Baobab is genuinely Fair Trade and of the best quality available. powbab® Baobab is the first and currently only available on the market that is Certified USDA Organic, Non-GMO Project Verified, IMO Certified Socially Responsible and is Fair Trade.
+powbab® Baobab is Socially Responsible and Fair Trade, of the best quality available. powbab® Baobab is the first available on the market that is Certified USDA Organic, Non-GMO Project Verified, Socially Responsible and Fair Trade.
 By consuming and purchasing powbab® premium products, you are making a real difference for the rural families and villages in West Africa where our baobab is harvested using sustainable and fair trade principles.
 Your support for our product brings opportunity, income, and hope to these African families.
 In addition, you further the value of Africa's rich heritage and resources for the locals and the world.
 Our producers not only pay harvesters a fair price for their Baobab but also return a share of their sales income to the villages to fund community projects.
 Be aware that not all competitive baobab products adhere to fair trade principles; thereby, causing significant price swings from unethical means.
 We at powbab® are committed to doing what is right and our prices reflect that principle.